-While academics will be a major focus of your college career, the Office of Student Activities at Barry University believes that a complete college education requires involvement in activities, events, and programs outside the classroom.
+While academics will be a major focus of any college career, the Office of Student Activities at Barry University believes that a complete college education requires involvement in activities, events, and programs outside the classroom.
 Therefore, the office plays a major role in the social and educational programming throughout the campus.
+Campus Programs offer an array of programs to engage students and connect the entire campus community.
+The collection of programs vary from traditional programs such as Barry Community Fest, Martin Luther King Day of Service and FebFest, to Campus Activities Board events, and workshops offered by the Adventure Series, Mosaic: Culture and Creative Arts Series and Synergy Leadership Series.

-The Campus Activities Board (C.A.B.) - an advisory board to the Office of Student Activities, plans, coordinates and presents many of the on and off campus wide programs, trips and events.
+The Campus Activities Board (C.A.B.) - a student advisory board to the Office of Student Activities, plans, coordinates and presents many on and off campus programs, trips and events.
 C.A.B. strives to provide dynamic and diverse programs and events that meet the needs and interests of the Barry University student community.
 Programs include evening entertainment such as bands, comedians, talent shows, and game shows.
-Large scale and/or traditional programs include the Labor Day Pool Party, Founders' Day Celebration, and Homecoming.
+Large scale and/or traditional programs include the Labor Day Pool Party and Kwanzaa Celebration.
 Fall Holiday trips to Walt Disney World and Busch Gardens are scheduled annually as well as trips to local attractions.
-C.A.B. also implements cultural and educational programs such as the Culture Shox Series.
-Each event is designed to educate beyond the walls of a classroom.